alok-jhaa/alok-jhaa/README.md

   - 🛒 Shelf Share Analytics: Image analytics platform to measure SKU presence, shelf share, and promotional visibility across supermarkets and retail stores.
   - 🏬 AI for Retail Displays: Automated solution for evaluating retail display compliance and performance.
-  - 📊 Market Mix Modeling: Built for an FMCG giant to optimize marketing investments and sales impact.
+  - 📊 Market Mix Modeling: Built for an FMCG giant in west africa to optimize marketing investments and sales impact.
   - ⚙️ Predictive Maintenance: Machine learning model to minimize downtime in manufacturing operations.